divaibhav/Question-J5/Design-Specification-2.md

 Address permanent address, Address present address and Address communication address.
 Employee class must be properly encapsulated.
 This class have parametrized and non parametrized constructors.

-- Create a utility class MyUtility, this class will have two static methods as defined below:
+- Create a utility class design.one.MyUtility, this class will have two static methods as defined below:
   ```
   public static boolean isValidAddress(Address address)
   ```